hfinkel/lfort/docs/LanguageExtensions.rst

 Interoperability with C++11 lambdas
 -----------------------------------

-Clang provides interoperability between C++11 lambdas and blocks-based APIs, by permitting a lambda to be implicitly converted to a block pointer with the corresponding signature.
+LFort provides interoperability between C++11 lambdas and blocks-based APIs, by permitting a lambda to be implicitly converted to a block pointer with the corresponding signature.
 For example, consider an API such as ``NSArray``'s array-sorting method: